(last updated September 2021)

 If you’re visiting Cyprus and are in the mood for a bit of a hike, Avakas Gorge is a great option to enjoy the great outdoors.

-After a little break from online world, I got back on my feet last weekend to explore Avakas Gorge.
-It has been on my mind for a while, but not knowing what to expect, how long is the trek, how difficult and how much wildlife will I encounter, I put it off all the time.
+Avakas Gorge has been on my mind for a while, but not knowing what to expect, how difficult is the terrain, and how much wildlife will I encounter, I put it off all the time.